chengjianglong/simulated-kinect/README.txt

 make

 For the beerstable.world, you can run:
-./VisualizeSDFWorld ../worlds/beerstable.world 0  (only visualize the world) ./VisualizeSDFWorld ../worlds/beerstable.world 1  (take a RGBD image)
+./VisualizeSDFWorld ../worlds/beerstable.world   (only visualize the world) ./SimulatedKinect ../worlds/beerstable.world   (take a RGBD image)

 For the caffebeers.world, you can run:
-./VisualizeSDFWorld ../worlds/caffebeers.world 0  (only visualize the world) ./VisualizeSDFWorld ../worlds/caffebeers.world 1  (take a RGBD image)
+./VisualizeSDFWorld ../worlds/caffebeers.world   (only visualize the world) ./SimulatedKinect ../worlds/caffebeers.world   (take a RGBD image)

 For the realscene.world, you can run:
-./VisualizeSDFWorld ../worlds/realscene.world 0  (only visualize the world) ./VisualizeSDFWorld ../worlds/realscene.world 1  (take a RGBD image)
+./VisualizeSDFWorld ../worlds/realscene.world   (only visualize the world) ./SimulatedKinect ../worlds/realscene.world   (take a RGBD image)

+For SimulatedKinect, you can press the 4 key arrows on the keybord to control the moving of the robot.
+If you want to take a RGBD pictures, just press the ENTER/RETURN key, and then you will get the "capture_rgb.png" and "capture_depth.bmp" immediately.

+BTW, we haven't implemented the collission-check part for the moving of the robot in the current version.